echeran/smile-of-murugan/webbook/chapter17.md

 and development of modern prose.

-[^british-museum-first-tamil-book]: According to Albertine Gaur of the British Museum, the first Tamil printed book was a translation of Francis Xavier's Doutrina Christe by Henrique Henriques, published in 1578 in Goa, cf. "European Missionaries and the Study of Dravidian Languages", *Proceed.* of *the* I *Intern*.
-Conference *Seminar* of *Tamil* Studies, Vol. II, Kuala Lumpur, 1969, pp. 322-328.
+[^british-museum-first-tamil-book]: According to Albertine Gaur of the British Museum, the first Tamil printed book was a translation of Francis Xavier's *Doutrina Christe* by Henrique Henriques, published in 1578 in Goa, cf. "European Missionaries and the Study of Dravidian Languages", *Proceed. of the I Intern.
+Conference Seminar of Tamil Studies*, Vol. II, Kuala Lumpur, 1969, pp. 322-328.

 On August 3rd, 1835, a law was passed which abolished the previous acts of 1823, 1825 and 1827 concerning printing and